 - Goal: Increase web traffic by 15% by the end of Q2.

-- Strategy: Build COMPANY has a thought-leader, innovator, and partner in the XX market.
+- Strategy: Develop COMPANY X as a thought-leader, innovator, and partner in the XX market.

 - Tactic: Secure speaking engagements for company leaders at industry events that COMPANY’s target audiences will attend.